Functional Dyspepsia: How to Deal with Upset Stomach?

 Anotherstudy also shows that a Mediterranean diet can significantly lower the symptoms of functional dyspepsia.
 Fiber-rich foods are an important component of the Mediterranean diet.

-1. pylori infection is one of thepossible causes of functional dyspepsia.
+H. pylori infection is one of thepossible causes of functional dyspepsia.
 A2022 study shows that fiber can improve bacterial composition in the gut and help against pathogenic bacteria, such as H. pylori.

-Overproduction of stomach acid can also worsen the symptoms of functional dyspepsia.Studies show that a fiber diet can reduce gastric acidity and improve the symptoms such as heartburn.
+Overproduction of stomach acid can also worsen the symptoms of functional dyspepsia.Studies show that a fiber diet can reduce gastric acidity and improve the symptoms such as heartburn

 But these benefits apart, excessive fiber intake can also increase discomfort.
 It’s because it mayslow down gastric emptying which may worsen indigestion in certain individuals.